- No Updates

 The Bank is the sole issuer of banknotes (Bank of Japan notes) in Japan.
-It issues banknotes and conducts operations to ensure the stability of banknote supply and to maintain public confidence in banknotes.
+It conducts various operations to ensure the stability of banknote supply and to maintain public confidence in banknotes.

-The Law stipulates that the Bank issues banknotes.
+The Bank of Japan Act stipulates that the Bank issues banknotes.

 Banknotes are manufactured by the National Printing Bureau, which is an incorporated administrative agency, and are delivered to the Bank in exchange for the manufacturing cost.
 Banknotes are issued and put into circulation when financial institutions that hold current accounts at the Bank (BOJ account holders) withdraw them from their current accounts at the Bank.

-Banknotes are a widely used payment instrument, especially for small-sized payments.
-The Law stipulates that banknotes shall be used for payment as legal tender, in other words, they are a legally defined payment instrument that should not be refused by any creditor in satisfaction of any debt.
+Banknotes are a widely used payment instrument, especially for small-value payments.
+The Act stipulates that banknotes shall be used for payment as legal tender, in other words, they are a legally defined payment instrument that should not be refused by any creditor in satisfaction of any debt.

 The Bank issues banknotes in four denominations: 10,000 yen, 5,000 yen, 2,000 yen, and 1,000 yen.

 Individuals and firms obtain banknotes issued by the Bank by withdrawing money from their deposit accounts at financial institutions.
-Banknotes are used for the purchase of goods and services, financial transactions, tax payments, and other purposes.
+Banknotes are used for the purchase of goods and services.
 A portion of the banknotes is brought back to financial institutions and held as deposits.

 Financial institutions bring their excess banknotes to the Head Office or branches of the Bank and have their BOJ accounts credited.
 When banknotes return to the Bank, they are withdrawn from circulation.